James Gray (goldsmith): A Canongate goldsmith

+Gray is noted as the maker of the "Galloway mazer".
 A mazer is a kind of cup with a wooden bowl and silver mounts.
 The Galloway mazer has a maple wood bowl and engraved silver-gilt mounts.
 It has the hallmarks of a stag for the Canongate and "IG" as the initials of the maker James Gray.

-It was made for a wealthy couple, Archibald Stewart and Helen Acheson.
+It was made for a wealthy couple, Archibald Stewart and Helen or Ellen Acheson.
 Stewart was a wealthy merchant and a younger brother of James Stewart of Doune.
 Acheson was a daughter of the goldsmith, coiner, and mining entrepreneur John Acheson, and widow of another wealthy merchant, William Birnie.
 In September 1569 Regent Moray granted them the custom duties of the "Newhaven of Preston" also known as Acheson's Haven.

 The mazer has their initials "AS EA", and the inscription from Proverbs 22, "Ane good mane (name) is to be chosen above great riches, and loving favour is above silver and above most fyne golde, 1569".
 James Gray was likely a relative of the Achesons.
 An Isobel Gray (died 1565) was the wife of Alexander Acheson in Preston.

 The mazer descended in the Stewart of Burray family to the Earls of Galloway.
 In 1954 the politician Jo Grimond spoke in the House of Commons that the mazer ought to be retained in Scotland, and it was purchased for the National Museums of Scotland with assistance from the Art Fund.

+The earlier "Tulloch mazer" also has the "IG" and Canongate marks.
+The "print", the disc inside inside the bowl has the Tulloch arms, a Latin motto "HONORA DEUM ET TOTA ANIMA TUA", and the date 1557.
+It was once enamelled.

 The brass used for Regent Moray's tomb was second-hand.
 Gray was paid £20 for engraving the inscription, which was composed by George Buchanan.
+The monument was built by the mason Murdoch Walker.

 James Gray has been suggested as a possible maker of the Lennox jewel in the Royal Collection, along with the elder George Heriot and Michael Gilbert.
 The Lennox jewel is displayed at Holyrood Palace.